80masters/Github-Tutorial-for-Linguists/tutorial index.md

 >If you wanted to make a change to this tutorial like an update or adding a photo or fixing a typo or adding a section on functionality, then you would:

-1. open the tutorial index file using Sulbime Text
+1. open the tutorial index file using Sublime Text
 2. make the changes
 3. save the file \(in sublime text\)
 4. on the desktop version of github, select the tutorial github on the far right